 Supertitle: Phase two

-This is a ‘pretty printing’ of eQuality time’s bid for Vigin’s #iwillTakeAction fund.
+This is a ‘pretty printing’ of eQuality time’s bid for Virgin’s #iwillTakeAction fund.
 It also serves as a snapshot of eQuality Time’s position and intention towards the Supertitle Project.
 It is a living document in its own right and contains a large amount of information and illustration that is intended for sharing with the wider public rather than a funding body.

 This document opens with a summary.
 Questions from the Virgin Application form are highlighted in red.